 There are two permanent counselors assigned to the 9th grade Learning Community Team.
 These counselors focus specifically on helping students to successfully make the transition from middle to high school.
 Learn more about our 9LC Mission and happenings here: 9th Grade Learning Community.

-In tenth grade, all students will then be assigned (alphabetically) to a new and permanent high school counselor who will remain with these students for the next three years.
-This arrangement fosters a close relationship between students, families and their school counselor, thereby making the high school experience more satisfying and complete.
+In tenth grade, all students will then be assigned (alphabetically) to a new School Counselor who will remain with these students for the next three years.
+This arrangement fosters a close relationship between students, families and their School Counselor, thereby making the high school experience more satisfying and complete.

 The Delta/Virtual/RIT counselor works with students who attend The Delta Program, a non-traditional high school program, and those who are enrolled in the RIT Program (Reclaiming Individual Talents) and our Virtual program.

 We also have a full time Home & School Visitor https://www.scasd.org/Page/1245 and a Family & School Outreach/School Counselor https://www.scasd.org/familyoutreach as a part of the Counseling Department.Two lead counselors serve as additional resources for students and families by planning, coordinating, and assessing team activities and facilitating counseling programs throughout the year.
 Lead counselors also facilitate communication among individual team members and conducts team meetings, and facilitates communication between the counseling department and administrators, specialists, and/or all other departments as appropriate.
 The lead counselors also communicate regularly with parents via publications, twitter and Facebook, and performs other related duties as needed in order to help everyone understand the college planning process and its impact on students.It is our goal and commitment to respect and support all students at State High within a safe and nurturing environment that welcomes everyone.